umairkarel/cogs/moderation/verification/documentation.md

 ## `verify`

 The `verify` command is used by server members to verify themselves.
-If the specified password is correct and the configured delay has elapsed, the configured verification roles will be added or removed from the member.
+If the specified password is correct and the configured delay has elapsed, the configured verification roles will be added to or removed from the member.

 ```css
 verify <password>